koor-tech/koor/Documentation/Troubleshooting/ceph-common-issues.md

 title: Ceph Common Issues
 ---

 Many of these problem cases are hard to summarize down to a short phrase that adequately describes the problem.
 Each problem will start with a bulleted list of symptoms.
-Keep in mind that all symptoms may not apply depending on the configuration of Rook.
+Keep in mind that all symptoms may not apply depending on the configuration of Koor Storage Distribution.
 If the majority of the symptoms are seen there is a fair chance you are experiencing that problem.

-If after trying the suggestions found on this page and the problem is not resolved, the Rook team is very happy to help you troubleshoot the issues in their Slack channel.
-Once you have [registered for the Rook Slack](https://slack.rook.io), proceed to the `#ceph` channel to ask for assistance.
+If after trying the suggestions found on this page and the problem is not resolved, the Koor Storage Distribution team is very happy to help you troubleshoot the issues through the [GitHub Discussions](https://github.com/koor-tech/koor/discussions).

 See also the [CSI Troubleshooting Guide](../Troubleshooting/ceph-csi-common-issues.md).